-mvesumem Performance Risk Rating Summary Description Grade 1 Investments rated 1 involve the least amount of risk to our initial cost basis.
+Performance Risk Rating Summary Description Grade 1 Investments rated 1 involve the least amount of risk to our initial cost basis.
 The borrower is performing above expectations, and the trends and risk factors for this investment since origination or acquisition are generally favorable.
 Full return of principal, interest and dividend income is expected.
 Grade 2 Investment is performing in-line with expectations.
 Investments rated 2 involve an acceptable level of risk that is similar to the risk at the time of origination or acquisition.
 Risk factors remain neutral or favorable compared with initial underwriting.
 All investments or acquired investments in new portfolio companies are initially assessed a rating of 2.
 Grade 3 Investments rated 3 involve a borrower performing below expectations and indicates that the loan's risk has increased somewhat since origination or acquisition.
 Capital impairment or payment delinquency is not anticipated.
 The investment may also be out of compliance with certain financial covenants.
 Grade 4 Investments rated 4 involve a borrower performing materially below expectations and indicates that the loan's risk has increased materially since origination or acquisition.
 In addition to the borrower being generally out of compliance with debt covenants, loan payments may be past due (but generally not more than 120 days past due).
 Delinquency of interest and / or dividend payments in anticipated.
 No loss of principal is anticipated.
-Grade 5 Investments rated 5 involve a borrower performing substantially below expectations and indicates that the loan's risk has increased substantially since origination of acquisition.
+Grade 5 Investments rated 5 involve a borrower performing substantially below expectations and indicates that the loan's risk has increased substantially since origination or acquisition.
 It is anticipated that the Company will not recoup its initial cost and may realize a loss upon exit.
 Most or all of the debt covenants are out of compliance and payments are substantially delinquent.
 Loans rated 5 are not anticipated to be repaid in full and we will reduce the fair market value of the loan to the amount we anticipate will be recovered.

-The following tables show the distribution of our loan investments on the 1 to 5 investment risk rating scale at fair value as of December 31, 2023 and December 31, 2022:
+The following table shows the distribution of our loan investments on the 1 to 5 investment risk rating scale at fair value as of December 31, 2022:

-Decemb per 31, 2023
+December 31, 2022

-Investment Performance Risk Rating Investments at Fair Value Percentage of Total Investments
+Investment Performance Risk Rating Inves tments at Fair Value Percentage of Total Investments

-1 \$ -%

-2 54,120,000 100.00

-3 •

-4 -

-5

-Total \$ 54,120,000 100.00%

-Decemb per 31, 2022

-Investments at Fair Percentage of Total

-Investment Performance Risk Rating Value Investments

-1 \$ -%
+1 \$ - -%

 2 50,254,550 100.00

-3 -
+3 - -

-4
+4 - -

-5 -
+5 - -

 Total \$ 50,254,550 100.00%